bashtage/arch/doc/source/univariate/volatility.rst

 Writing New Volatility Processes
 --------------------------------
-All volatility processes must inherit from :class:VolatilityProcess and provide all public methods.
+All volatility processes must inherit from :class:`~arch.univariate.volatility.VolatilityProcess` and provide all public methods.

 .. currentmodule:: arch.univariate.volatility